egrosdou01/blog.grosdouli.dev/blog/2025-09-11-docusaurus-cloudflare-analytics-integration/docusaurus-cloudflare-web-analytics.md

 ],
 ```

-For this setup, we use the GitHub secrets functionality to store the Beacon token in a secret and use it when we build the Docusaurus site using the GitHub workflows.
+For this setup, we use the GitHub secrets functionality to store the Beacon token and use it when we build the Docusaurus site using a GitHub workflows.

 ## GitHub Configuration

-To define the `CLOUDFLARE_TOKEN` as a secret in GitHub, follow the steps below.
+To define the `CLOUDFLARE_TOKEN` as a secret, follow the steps below.

 1. Log in to GitHub
 1. Access the Docusaurus site repository